 As you go about planning and planting this year, why not give these PA tools a try.
 The program developers are usually very receptive to comments, as it helps them improve the models, or know that they are working adequately.

-DISCLAIMER: Mention or links to any of the products or services above do not imply endorsement.
+DISCLAIMER: Mention or links to any of the products or services on this page do not imply endorsement.